cloudmesh-community/book/chapters/prg/go/go-cloud.md

 #### Authentication

 To interact with OpenStack, yo will need to first authenticate with your OpenSatck cloud.
-YOu will need to know your username and password.
+You will need to know your username and password.
 However the example that we provide here is on intention wrong to showcase you a better way.
 The example includes a hard coded username and password, that actually is supposed to be either read in via an interactive process or from a `~/.cloudmesh/cloudmesh.yaml` file as we have used in our python cloudmesh code.
 We will use the same format and obtain the information from that file.
-YOur task will be to write a yaml file reader in go, get the information and modify the program accordingly while improving this section with a pull request.
+Your task will be to write a yaml file reader in go, get the information and modify the program accordingly while improving this section with a pull request.

+The example copied form goher cloud looks as follows:

 ```
 import (